Tennessee Centennial and International Exposition: Description

 The Exposition grounds covered about 200 acres and was located on the western fringe of the city, with access to the streetcar line.
 The landscape plan featured the notable blue grass of the region planted in lawn areas.
 The more than 100 buildings included those devoted to agriculture, commerce, education, fine arts, history, machinery, minerals and forestry, and transportation.
 Others had special exhibits related to children, women and the United States Government.
 Many cities and organizations built buildings and exhibit halls on the Exposition grounds.
 Foreign nations also were represented here.

-Major Eugene Castner Lewis was the director general of the Tennessee Centennial Exposition.
-He had suggested that a reproduction of the Parthenon be built in Nashville to serve as the centerpiece of Tennessee’s Centennial Celebration and highlight the city as "Athens of the South".
-(Lewis also served as the chief civil engineer for the Nashville, Chattanooga and St. Louis Railroad, which carried tourists to the exposition.)
+The Nashville, Chattanooga and St. Louis Railroad played a central role in the promotion and success of the Tennessee Centennial Exposition, and carried tourists to the event.
+John W. Thomas, who was president of the Railroad at the time, served as president of the Tennessee Centennial Exposition.
+Major Eugene Castner Lewis, who was the chief civil engineer for the Nashville, Chattanooga and St. Louis Railroad, served as the director general of the Exposition.
+Lewis had suggested that a reproduction of the Parthenon be built in Nashville as the centerpiece of Tennessee’s Centennial Celebration to highlight the city as the "Athens of the South".

 The City of Memphis featured a large pyramid in its exhibit, in honor of its Egyptian name.
 The Parthenon and the Pyramid were located next to each other on the shore of Lake Wautaga.
 Both the exhibits were lit at night.
 The separate Egyptian Pavilion featured popular belly dancers.
 During the exposition, Italian-style gondolas plied the lake, carrying tourists by water between exhibits.

 Also located along Lake Watauga, the Negro Building was designed in a Spanish Renaissance style.
 Exhibits came from numerous cities, and Fisk University and Tuskegee Institute had their own exhibits.
 Booker T. Washington, president of the latter, was a featured speaker on Emancipation Day.